Welcome to Spider Class

 At the Isle of Ely Primary School, we use knowledge organisers as a tool to enhance our students learning and to allow parents and carers to support their child's learning.
 In our knowledge organisers you will find essential knowledge, key dates, vocabulary and key figures where relevant.
 These can be used as a fun assessment tool which will ensure that students remember more and learn more in the upcoming unit of work.

-Our class text is: Flat Stanley by Jeff Brown.
+Our class text is: Wind in the Willows by Kenneth Grahame

 Weekly Newsflash W/C: 03.05.21